 Parkes Water Security Program

 Parkes Shire Council is committed to investing in a sustainable water future.
-From mid- 2022 onwards, we will be upgrading existing water infrastructure and adding additional water supply assets to preserve, protect and sustainably manage our key water sources.
+From mid- 2022 onwards, we have been working to upgrade existing water infrastructure and adding additional water supply assets to preserve, protect and sustainably manage our key water sources.

-The Parkes Water Security Program involves a package of current construction projects to ensure Parkes Shire has a reliable water supply to meet forecast demand.
+The Parkes Water Security Program involves a package of construction projects to ensure Parkes Shire has a reliable water supply to meet forecasted demand.

 Raw Water Storage Lagoon